 The initiative will also explore the advantages and disadvantages of various types of shareholders present to individual companies and corporate America taken as a whole.
 In particular, it will explain why a substantial cohort of quality shareholders is a valuable asset, and how policies and practices can be harnessed to generate value for corporations and all their constituents.

 The first major publication in the initiative, led by C-LEAF Director Lawrence Cunningham, is his research article, The Case for Empowering Quality Shareholders.
-This contribution, intended to advance prevailing debate on shareholder empowerment, will be published during the fall of 2020 in the Brigham Young University Law Review; the working paper may be downloaded here.
+This contribution, intended to advance prevailing debate on shareholder empowerment, will be published during the fall of 2020 in the Brigham Young University Law Review.

 Smith, who has served as Dean of BYU Law since May 2016, is one of 17 academic fellows of the organization.
 An expert in law and entrepreneurship, Smith has written extensively on the role of law in promoting entrepreneurial action, and he co-founded the Law and Entrepreneurship Association.
 He was also a founding faculty member of the Crocker Innovation Fellowship at BYU.
 A Delaware corporate lawyer, Smith has published foundational articles on the theory of fiduciary relationships.